-Someone asked me how to list all tables that a given user can select from.
-They’ve got a special user for a client, so the client can make its own sql queries but due to the security policy, that user can only select and only from some tables.
-They wanted to give the client a list of tables that can be selected.
+Someone asked me recently how to list all tables that a given user can select from.
+The problem they had was that they had a special user used by a client, so the client can make its own sql queries.
+However due to the security policy, that user can only perform SELECT queries and only from some tables.

-Let’s name the user: ‘super_me’.
 Such a report can be generated using this simple query:

 SELECT